miykael/fmriflows/README.md

 [![Docker Hub](https://img.shields.io/docker/pulls/miykael/fmriflows.svg?maxAge=2592000)](https://hub.docker.com/r/miykael/fmriflows/)
 [![GitHub HitCount](http://hits.dwyl.io/miykael/fmriflows.svg)](http://hits.dwyl.io/miykael/fmriflows)

-# fmriflows
+# fMRIflows

 <img src="notebooks/templates/logo_fmriflows.png" width="400px" align="right">

-**`fmriflows`** is a collection of fully autonomous uni- & multivariate fMRI processing pipelines.
+**`fMRIflows`** is a collection of fully autonomous uni- & multivariate fMRI processing pipelines.
 This comprises anatomical and functional preprocessing, estimation of singal confounds, as well as univariate and multivariate analysis on the subject and group level.

-As is rather obvious, `fmriflows` was greatly inspired by [fmriprep](https://github.com/poldracklab/fmriprep) and other open source projects and borrows strongly from their ideas and solutions.
-But while [fmriprep](https://github.com/poldracklab/fmriprep) can be described as a "glass" box software, `fmriflows` is more like a shoebox.
+As is rather obvious, `fMRIflows` was greatly inspired by [fmriprep](https://github.com/poldracklab/fmriprep) and other open source projects and borrows strongly from their ideas and solutions.
+But while [fmriprep](https://github.com/poldracklab/fmriprep) can be described as a "glass" box software, `fMRIflows` is more like a shoebox.
 Simple to open, easy to understand what's inside and uncomplicated to replace and change components inside.
-This is all due to the fact that all the source code of `fmriflows` is stored within the notebooks.
+This is all due to the fact that all the source code of `fMRIflows` is stored within the notebooks.

 # Installation and Usage

 ## Using Containers

-The best way to use `fmriflows` is to run it directly within the corresponding container ([Docker](https://www.docker.com/) or [Singularity](https://www.sylabs.io)).
+The best way to use `fMRIflows` is to run it directly within the corresponding container ([Docker](https://www.docker.com/) or [Singularity](https://www.sylabs.io)).
 The docker image for this can be downloaded from [Docker Hub](https://hub.docker.com/r/miykael/fmriflows/) with the command `docker pull miykael/fmriflows`, and can be run with the command:

 ```
 docker run -it --rm -p 8888:8888 -v /home/user/ds001:/data miykael/fmriflows